lrgresearch/gpaw-tools/installation.md

     sudo apt-get install libkim-api-dev openkim-models libkim-api2 pkg-config pip3 install kimpy

-Then you can use files in https://github.com/lrgresearch/gpaw-tools/tree/main/QuickOptimize
+Then you can continue on installation of gpaw-tools.

 ### 4. Installation of gpaw-tools

 Before, starting to installation of `gpaw-tools`, we need to install `spglib` and `elastic` packages and their dependencies.
-If you used conda to install previous packages, you do not need to run the following command.
+If you used conda to install previous packages, you do not need to run the following commands (If you try to run these two command as a single command you may have receive an error).

+    pip3 install setuptools_scm
-    pip3 install spglib setuptools_scm docutils elastic
+    pip3 install spglib docutils elastic

 Also, lastly, it is good to use a job queue system when you have many inputs to run.
 GPAW / gpaw-tools can be run with task managers like SLURM.
 However, if you use your GPAW / gpaw-tools system on your local server/workstation, using Task Spooler is a good idea.
 It only works on one server for one user.
 It makes a queue, and run your commands in order.
 To install tsp command to your Ubuntu system, use: